yusufmunircloud/AWS-Projects/S3 Static Website Hosting/Project Instructions.md

 Then scroll to the bottom of the page and click ```Create Bucket```

+Note : For all setting and field not specified in these instruction, just leave them as default

 # STAGE 1B - VERIFY SES APPLICATION CUSTOMER EMAIL ADDRESS